Here you will find answers to questions related to Continuing Education Contract Lecturers (CECLs).

 - Post an announcement for your students in your D2L course shell.

-- Communicate your arrangements to make up the missed class to your students and to the Logistics Coordinator by calling 416-979-5000, ext.
-556673 or email email@example.com.
+- Communicate your arrangements to make up the missed class to your students and to the Logistics Coordinator via email at firstname.lastname@example.org

 Why is my Toronto Metropolitan email terminated?

 CECL email access is suspended 280 days after the end of your last contract.
 However, you will still be able to login to my.torontomu.ca and access the eHR portal.

 How do I add my profile to the CECL Profile Directory?

-If you are a current CECL teaching in the current academic year, please log in using your Toronto Metropolitan username and password.
-Complete the appropriate fields.
-If you have any questions, please contact firstname.lastname@example.org.
+If you are a current CECL teaching please log in to the portal using your Toronto Metropolitan username and password.
+If you have any questions, please contact email@example.com.

 Can I come to campus to use the printer/computers?

 It's my first time teaching online.
 What resources are available to help?

 The Chang School provides administrative and technical support for online teaching and we also offer Teaching Adult Learners Online (TALO), a professional development course for new online instructors.

 In addition, The Centre for Excellence in Learning and Teaching have curated resources and offer workshops for remote teaching.